Singapore is home to world-class universities and a diverse student body, making it an inspiring learning environment for all levels of study

 Funding to study in Singapore

-Singapore makes regular appearances on lists of the most expensive cities in the world, and while living costs remain reasonable for students, it's still worth seeking additional sources of cash to help with your finances.
+Singapore makes regular appearances on lists of the most expensive cities in the world so it's worth seeking out additional sources of cash to help with your finances.
 Over half of international students receive financial aid when studying in Singapore.

 International students on many degree programmes (who have not been awarded a scholarship) are eligible to pay significantly reduced tuition fees.
-However, if you take up this offer you'll have to agree with the Ministry of Education Singapore to work in the country for at least three years after your course ends.
+However, if you accept this offer, you'll have to agree with the MOE to work in the country for at least three years after your course ends.

 Alternatively, repayable tuition fee loans are available to postgraduates who are not on a scholarship.
 These are worth up to 90% of the fees payable by Singaporean citizens for the same course.

-You can work up to 16 hours a week part time while studying and full-time during holidays, which can help offset some costs, but remember to get approval from your university.
+You can work up to 16 hours a week part time while studying and full time during holidays, which can help offset some costs, but remember to get approval from your university first.

 How to apply

-Singapore has four official languages: English, Malay, Tamil and Mandarin.
-The vast majority of Singaporeans speak more than one of these.
-Your course will be taught in English as it's the official language of business and education.
+Singapore has four official languages English, Malay, Tamil, and Mandarin.
+Most Singaporeans are multilingual.
+Your course will be taught in English, as it's the official language of business and education.

 Find out more